← Back to Blog

 PVD (Physical Vapor Deposition) coating adds a thin, ultra-hard layer to the die surface:

-- TiAlN (titanium aluminum nitride): Higher temperature resistance.
-30-40% life extension.
+• TiAlN (titanium aluminum nitride): Higher temperature resistance.
+Commonly associated with 30–40% life extension under favorable conditions.

-- CrN (chromium nitride): Best for stainless steel screw production.
-Excellent anti-galling properties.
+• CrN (chromium nitride): Commonly preferred for stainless steel screw production due to its anti-galling properties.

-Action: PVD coating is most cost-effective on HSS dies, where it partially closes the life gap with uncoated carbide.
-For carbide dies, coating is beneficial primarily in high-speed or stainless steel applications.
+Action: PVD coating is generally most cost-effective on HSS dies, where it can partially close the life gap with uncoated carbide.
+For carbide dies, coating is primarily beneficial in high-speed or stainless steel applications.

 Tracking Your Results